 This made-in-the-USA mattress is also Certi-PUR, Oeko-Tex 100 Certified, and GreenGuard Gold certified.
 While each of these designations carries slightly different testing standards, the bottom line is that the mattress is certified to be free from a whole slew of harmful substances and chemicals.

 If you’re looking for a supportive foam mattress that isn’t too stuffy or hot and won’t trap you in place, then the queen mattress from Tuft & Needle might be the right choice for you.
-At just under $600, this mattress won’t break the bank and it's much cheaper than many mattresses found in the big box stores.
+This mattress won’t break the bank and it's much cheaper than many mattresses found in big box stores.